-- (a) rates of remuneration and minimum wages for different grades and types of occupations; - (b) benefits for employees; - (c) deductions which an employer may make from employees' wages, including deductions for membership fees and union dues, and deductions which an employer may be required or permitted by law or by order of any competent court to make; - (d) methods of calculating, or factors for adjusting rates of pay, and the dates, times and modes of payment; - (e) all issues pertaining to overtime, piece-work, periods of vacation and vacation pay and constraints thereon; - (f) the demarcation of the appropriate categories and classes of employment and their respective functions; - (g) the conditions of employment for apprentices; - (h) the number of hours of work and the times of work with respect to all or some of the employees; - (i) the requirements of occupational safety; - (j) the maintenance of, and access by the parties to, records of employment and pay; - (k) procedures for dealing with disputes within an undertaking or industry; - [Paragraph inserted by section 26 of Act 17 of 2002] - (l) housing and transport facilities or in their absence, an allowance for the same; [Paragraph inserted by section 22 of Act 7 of 2005] - (m) measures to combat workplace violence and handling its aftermath.
-[Paragraph inserted by section 22 of Act 7 of 2005] - (n) the following measures to foster the viability of undertakings and high levels of employment, where applicable, namely measures- - (i) to promote high levels of productivity; and - (ii) to promote economic competitiveness; and - (iii) to promote economic and environmental sustainability; and - (iv) to mitigate the cost of living.
+- (a) rates of remuneration and minimum wages for different grades and types of occupations; - (b) benefits for employees; - (c) deductions which an employer may make from employees' wages, including deductions for membership fees and union dues, and deductions which an employer may be required or permitted by law or by order of any competent court to make; - (d) methods of calculating, or factors for adjusting rates of pay, and the dates, times and modes of payment; - (e) all issues pertaining to overtime, piece-work, periods of vacation and vacation pay and constraints thereon; - (f) the demarcation of the appropriate categories and classes of employment and their respective functions; - (g) the conditions of employment for apprentices; - (h) the number of hours of work and the times of work with respect to all or some of the employees; - (i) the requirements of occupational safety; - (j) the maintenance of, and access by the parties to, records of employment and pay; - (k) procedures for dealing with disputes within an undertaking or industry;

+- (l) housing and transport facilities or in their absence, an allowance for the same; - (m) measures to combat workplace violence and handling its aftermath.

+[Paragraphs (l) and (m) inserted by section 22 of Act 7 of 2005]

+- (n) the following measures to foster the viability of undertakings and high levels of employment, where applicable, namely measures- - (i) to promote high levels of productivity; and - (ii) to promote economic competitiveness; and - (iii) to promote economic and environmental sustainability; and - (iv) to mitigate the cost of living.